-It’s becoming easier to connect an entire home too: broadband is faster, more reliable and more affordable than ever before and the improved signal range of wi-fi routers means that a single router can offer wi-fi coverage across more rooms in our homes, allowing more devices to be connected.
+It’s becoming easier to connect an entire home too.
+Broadband is faster, more reliable and more affordable than ever before.
+The improved signal range of Wi-Fi routers means that a single router can offer wireless coverage across more rooms in our homes, allowing more devices to be connected.

-What's more, low-priced networking equipment has made it cheaper to extend home networks into rooms that were difficult to cover using just a single wi-fi router.
-This means that even previously difficult properties, such as older homes with thick walls, can now benefit from a home network that covers the entire property.
+What's more, low-priced networking equipment has made it cheaper to extend home networks into rooms that were difficult to cover using just a single Wi-Fi router.
+Even previously difficult properties, such as older homes with thick walls, can now benefit from a home network that covers the entire property.

 What kind of connected home devices are there?

-The most common connected devices are computers, games consoles and Smart TVs, but over the last few years the number and type of connected devices has expanded to include connected heating systems, lights, kettles, vacuum cleaners, scales and security cameras, such as the BT Smart Home Cam 100.
+The most common connected devices are computers, games consoles and Smart TVs, but over the last few years the number and type of connected devices has expanded to include connected heating systems, lights, kettles, vacuum cleaners, scales and security cameras.

 Collectively, these devices are part of the Internet of Things.